used to increase the hardness and tensile strength

 Enhanced properties are high wear resistance, outstanding hardness, fatigue life and increased tensile strength.

 The materials are hardened in an inert gas atmosphere composed of nitrogen, methanol and natural gas.
 This atmosphere is matched exactly to the carbon content of the respective material.
-At temperatures that are normally over 780°C the component is first converted into a martensite structure and then quenched or cooled at a controlled rate.
-This rapid cooling transforms the steel structure and is done by quenching in oil, gas or other quenching media.
+At temperatures that are normally above 780°C the starting structure of the component is first converted into an austenitic structure.
+The workpiece is maintained at this temperature so that the alloying elements can be incorporated homogenously in this austenitic structure.
+Then the workpiece is quenched in such a way a so-called martensitic structure is originated.
+Quenching is a rapid cooling of the workpiece and is done in oil, gas or other quenching media.
 Then the tempering creates the desired properties of the component, above all the necessary hardness and toughness.
 In this process, tempering takes place using high temperatures.
 An optional sub-zero treatment can be carried out after the protective gas hardening.
 It serves to transform the retained austenite and stabilize the martensite.
 Because of the high temperatures involved, there will inevitably be some degree of distortion.

 It should be noted that Hardening means to fully through harden a material.
 Hardening and tempering is therefore quite different from surface hardening or precipitation hardening.